RepubblicaTech/PyOS/README.md

-# BIG WARNING: This OS is only compatible with Windows, the developer is trying to convert Windows commands in scripts to Linux ones.
+# BIG WARNING: This OS is only compatible with Windows, the developer is trying to add Linux commands in OS scripts over Windows ones.

 # PyOS